axelarnetwork/axelar-amplifier/doc/src/contracts/multisig.md

         chain_name: ChainName,
         expires_at: u64,
     },
-    // Emitted when a participant submits a signature SignatureSubmitted {
+    // Emitted when a participant submits a signature.
+    SignatureSubmitted {
         session_id: Uint64,
         participant: Addr,
         signature: Signature,
     },
-    // Emitted when a signing session was completed SigningCompleted {
+    // Emitted when a signing session was completed.
+    SigningCompleted {
         session_id: Uint64,
         completed_at: u64,
     },
-    // Emitted when a PublicKey is registered PublicKeyRegistered {
+    // Emitted when a PublicKey is registered.
+    PublicKeyRegistered {
         verifier: Addr,
         public_key: PublicKey,
     },
-    // Emitted when a contract is authorized by governance to create signing sessions CallerAuthorized {
+    // Emitted when a contract is authorized by governance to create signing sessions.
+    CallerAuthorized {
         contract_address: Addr,
     },
-    // Emitted when a contract is unauthorized by governance to create signing sessions CallerUnauthorized {
+    // Emitted when a contract is unauthorized by governance to create signing sessions.
+    CallerUnauthorized {
         contract_address: Addr,
     },